ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 All of the files in your launcher container's `~/.gnos` should be copied into `~/.gnos` *on the worker.*

+** If you have been instructed to setup your environment using queue-based scheduling, skip ahead to the section "Using INI files from the Central Decider Client" and from there proceed onto the section on Queues  **

 ## Running Bindle

 Bindle is a toolset that can create new VMs, and install workflows and all of their necessary dependencies onto the VMs.
 You can learn more about Bindle [here](https://github.com/CloudBindle/Bindle#about-bindle).